cpietsch82/express-api/README.md

 ## NEW FEATURES

+- added docker container for postgres db for development purposes (no need for a postgres database on your system)
+- added helmet to secure http headers
 - added supertest and jest for unit and integration tests
 - added .env.local file to give you a overview of the underlying env variables you can use
 - adding error handling for routes (including async functions)